sigoden/dufs/README.md

 ### Customize UI

-Dufs allows users to customize the UI with their own assets.
+Dufs allows users to customize the UI with your own assets.

 ```
 dufs --assets my-assets-dir/
 ```

-You assets folder must contains a entrypoint `index.html` file.
+Your assets folder must contains a `index.html` file.

-`index.html` can use the following placeholder variable to retrieve internal data.
+`index.html` can use the following placeholder variables to retrieve internal data.

 - `__INDEX_DATA__`: directory listing data
 - `__ASSERTS_PREFIX__`: assets url prefix